 It’s critical that teens avoid riding with an impaired driver.
-Teens should know they can always call a parent for a ride home instead of getting in a car with an impaired driver.
+Teens should know they can always call or text a parent for a ride home instead of getting in a car with an impaired driver.
 Teenagers and parents should know teen DUI statistics, impaired driving laws, and other facts about impaired driving to help manage this crash risk.
 Alternative rides home, such as taxis and ride share companies, are options in more populated areas.

 - Listen and be responsive to teens’ concerns, which are often quite practical.
 Although it may be difficult to hear, encourage teens to share potential unsafe scenarios where parents may need to help.
 These can include being asked to ride home with someone who is impaired or driving while impaired.

 - Develop rules and expectations together.
 Teens need to know that they can always call their parents for a ride home instead of getting in a car with an impaired driver or driving themselves without being punished.
 Parents themselves can be the reason for teens saying “no” to peers to avoid unsafe situations.

 - Be a role model.
 Never drink and drive.

 It's also important to be aware that the latest personal alcohol breath testing devices paired with smartphones failed to detect drivers when over the legal driving limit more than half the time.
 So, if your teen plans to rely on one of these tests to avoid a DUI instead of calling you for a ride home, talk about why this is not a good idea based on this new research.